 Read on to learn all about how to file a comprehensive damage auto insurance claim and then enter your zip code in above to start comparing free car insurance quotes!

 Understanding Comprehensive Damage

 Comprehensive damage is an optional insurance policy for your vehicle that covers various incidents that are not related to an accident.
-This coverage could include damage to your car from hail storms, flying debris on the highway, vandalism, car theft, and fire.
+This coverage could include damage to your car from:

 Filing a Comprehensive Damage Car Insurance Claim

 Depending on the type of comprehensive damage auto insurance claim you need to file, you may need a police report.
 This is the case if your car is vandalized, stolen, or sometimes even if the car was subject to fire.

 If your car was the victim of a natural disaster or some other mishap, such as a broken window from a rock on the highway, you will most likely not need a police report.